by Dr. Ed Berry

-- Running’s expertise is in Forest Ecophysiology, Forest Management, and Botany.
+- Running’s expertise is in Forest Ecophysiology, Forest Management, and Botany, NOT Physics.

-Since 2007, Steve Running, the University of Montana, and other sources have used Running’s false claim to a Nobel Peace Prize to promote the unproven claims of CAGW.
-Sometimes they omit the critical word “Peace” to further support the facade that Steve Running has expertise in the physical aspects of CAGW.
+Since 2007, Steve Running, the University of Montana, and other sources have used Running’s false claim to a Nobel Peace Prize to promote IPCC’s unproven climate claims.
+Sometimes they omit the critical word “Peace” to imply Steve Running’s fictitious Nobel Peace Prize means he is an expert in climate physics.

-Thousands, especially students, have swallowed this bait to believe in CAGW.
-Democrats have prospered from the CAGW lie.
+Thousands, especially students, have swallowed this bait to believe human CO2 is the cause of climate change.
 Running has given his climate lectures all over Montana on the average of once per week, according to his recollections.
-I attended three of his climate lectures so I am aware of how Steve Running uses false logic and omission of scientific information to promote beliefs in CAGW fiction.
+I attended three of his so-called climate lectures.
+I am aware of how Steve Running uses false logic and fake science to promote belief in climate change.

 In actual fact, half of the 2007 Nobel Peace Prize was awarded to the IPCC as an organization.
 The other half was bestowed on a specific individual (Al Gore).
 Five years later, in October 2012, the IPCC formally admitted:

-This blog was created by Canadian journalist Laframboise, author of the book Into the Dustbin: Rajendra Pachauri, the Climate Report & the Nobel Peace Prize.
-As she says within its pages:
+Canadian journalist Laframboise, author of the book Into the Dustbin: Rajendra Pachauri, the Climate Report & the Nobel Peace Prize, wrote: